World leaders express skepticism over Venezuela vote tally – DW – 07/29/2024

 Chilean President Gabriel Boric said: "Maduro's regime must understand that the results are hard to believe.
 The international community and especially the Venezuelan people, including the millions of Venezuelans in exile, demand total transparency ...
 From Chile, we will not recognize any result that is not verifiable."

-Ahead of the vote, Javier Milei, president of Argentina, had said his country "will not recognize another fraud."
+Ahead of the vote, Javier Milei, president of Argentina, had said his country "will not recognize another fraud and hopes that this time the Armed Forces will defend democracy and popular will."

+Peruvian Foreign Minister Javier Gonzalez-Olaechea announced that Lima was recalling its ambassador to Caracas for consultations over the election result.

 es/rc (AP, AFP, Reuters)